uwcirg/JTrueNTHOAuth-Client/README.md

 }
 ```
 This example shows that the library provides everything that is necessary to communicate with SS, and to fetch resources.
 However, each application should implement their own logic in order to effectively use the obtained data.
 In the example, we use the library to get an access code from SS.
-Then we use this token in two occasions to identify the user: setTrueNTHCredentials and updateGroups.
+Then, we use this token in two occasions to identify the user: setTrueNTHCredentials and updateGroups.